jdh2021/react-redux-sagas/README.md

 ## Description

-Movies Saga is an app that catalogs a user's favorite movies and showcases their title, poster image, description, and genre(s).
-Built with React.js and Redux-Saga, Movies Saga also allows a user to add, update, and delete movies.
+Movies Saga is an app that catalogs a user's favorite movies and showcases their title, poster, description, and genre(s).
+Built with React.js and Redux-Saga, Movies Saga also allows a user to add, update, and delete movies from the collection.
 Movie data is stored in an SQL database.

 ## Demo